oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Application.md

 ---
-uid: Program
+uid: Application
 ---

 # LibreAutomate

-The program is an integrated scripting environment for creating and executing automation scripts using its automation library and C# programming language.
+The application is an integrated scripting environment for creating and executing automation scripts using its automation library and C# programming language.

 ![window](../images/window.png "Editor window")

 In the main window: code editor, several panels, toolbars and menu bar.
 Also there is a tray icon.
-The main window can be hidden, it depends on program settings.
+The main window can be hidden (it depends on app settings).

 ## Code editor
 Here you edit automation scripts and other text files.